ConfederacyOfGaia/Gaia/equipment.md

 In the Zephyrlands, native horses are common and easily available, so they are cheaper than the prices listed in the PHB (50 gilders for a riding horse).

 The best horses come from Kylf, however, and these are both difficult to get and much more expensive, costing 200 gilders or more.

-## Kylven Dogsteeds

-Kylven Dogsteeds, or just dogsteeds, are preferred by gnomes throughout the continent.
-They are uncommon, and cost about 100 gilders apiece.